 AC power works differently from DC power, so the current calculation is:

 Amps = Watts / (Voltage x 0.8)

 Step 2 | Determine the length of the longest circuit you plan to install.

-To do this, measure the total distance you’ll lay your cable from the battery to the appliance and back to the battery again.
+To do this, measure the total distance of the cable run.
+Make sure to measure from the battery to the appliance and back to the battery again.

 It’s helpful to use a ball of string to do this, then measure the string length.

-Choose the maximum cable length on the left based on your measurements in step 2 above and the amps based on the highest number calculated in step 1 above.
+Choose the maximum cable length on the left based on your measurements in step 2 above.
+Next, choose the amps based on the highest number calculated in step 1 above.